 Among those asset owners and asset managers who do NOT integrate ESG into the investment process, a lack of clarity as to what ESG actually means is the key reason for both types of investor (39% of asset owners and asset managers).
 This demonstrates that education and support are still required for the investment industry as is continues its journey to truly understanding and mitigating the investment risks associated with ESG.

-To register your interest to receive the report, click here
+To download the complete report, click here